ReallyMcCoy/reallymccoy.github.io/_pages/about.md

 About me
 ======

 I am a PhD student in [David Haig](https://haiggroup.oeb.harvard.edu/)'s lab at Harvard, supported by the NDSEG Fellowship and the Ashford Fellowship.
-I researching evolutionary biology.
+I researc evolutionary biology.

 I am broadly interested in biomaterials, such as antireflective architecture in nature (super black birds and spiders), and evolutionary arms races and conflicts of interest (e.g., in sexual selection and pregnancy).